Status of Women Community Grant Program - Enhancement

-- travel assistance to provincial, municipal, for-profit or educational institutions
+- travel assistance for government, municipal, for-profit, or educational institution staff

 How to apply

-- all sections of the application are complete with comprehensive and detailed information about the special project, conference, training or event including:
+All sections of the application must have information about the conference, training or event including:

-- 2 letters of recommendation from other community organizations, institutions or agencies (not required if the application is to attend a conference, training or event)
+- one letters of recommendation from other community organizations, institutions or agencies in support of the applicant.
+This letter cannot be from a Government of Alberta department, agency, board, or commission

 Step 1.
 Review the Grant Agreement Template

 The Grant Agreement Template is an example of the terms and conditions that will be attached to the funding received.